ronin-rb/.github/profile/README.md

   and payloads.
 * [ronin-wordlists] - [WIP] A library and tool for managing wordlists.
 * [ronin-brute] - [WIP] A micro-framework and tool for bruteforcing credentials.
+  * [bruteforceables] - A collection of bruteforceable apps and servers.
+    Useful for testing network bruteforcers.
 * [ronin-nmap] - [WIP] A Ruby library for working with nmap.
 * [ronin-masscan] - [WIP] A Ruby library for working with masscan.
 * [ronin-recon] - [WIP] A micro-framework and tool for performing